jambesh/tabforslack-app/README.md

 Fill the info and submit !!! it should shows the message with tableau project create status and the new project url ...!!
 ### Production Deployment considerations:
-Run this app on a dedicate Virtual Machine or Container in nohup background mode.
-Toubel Shoot : it has the log module, if you run into issue, enable logging and check what is missing .
+Run this app on a dedicate Virtual Machine or Container in nohup background mode. it has the log module, if you run into issue, enable logging and check what is missing .

 ### Warning/Notes:
-While I used this App in production grade, you can do further customize and add new features as per your need.
+While I used this App in production grade, you can do further cleanup of this code and  customize and add new features as per your need.

 ### Future Additions:
 *  Ability to Audit the performance of the workbook from slack and suggest improvement .